goldbergyoni/nodebestpractices/README.md

 **Otherwise:** Longer code (in ES5 functions) is more prone to bugs and cumbersome to read.

 🔗 [**Read mode: It’s Time to Embrace Arrow Functions**](https://medium.com/javascript-scene/familiarity-bias-is-holding-you-back-its-time-to-embrace-arrow-functions-3d37e1a9bb75)

-<br/><br/>

-## ![✔] 3.13 Use Prettier to avoid overthinking your code styles

-**TL;DR:** Most teams always talk about their preferred code styles.
-Even individual programmers overthink their code styles.
-This leads to unproductive time debating or researching (Like using semicolons or not.
-Or even thinking if your team should split the code after the 80th column or not).
-With [Prettier](https://github.com/prettier/prettier), you or your team don't have to talk about their code styles.
-Prettier also uses the code styles preferred by most programmers.
-Prettier can also be used alongside ESLint so you don't have to worry about having conflicts between the two libraries.

-**Otherwise:** Time might be wasted overthinking about the project's code style

 <br/><br/><br/>